Grants, Scholarships and Loan Programs

 This loan helps qualifying graduate students pay the difference between the financial aid already received – from scholarships, grants and student loans – and the cost of attendance.

-Use our Loan Comparison Quick Reference chart as a quick, convenient reference guide to the features, terms and repayment details for Federal Direct, PLUS, Perkins and private loans.
+Use our Loan Comparison Quick Reference chart as a quick, convenient reference guide to the features, terms and repayment details for Federal Direct, PLUS and private loans.

 Learn about Federal Loan borrowing limits.

-Borrowing a private student loan is a serious financial commitment.
-They have higher interest rates and most charge fees making them more expensive than federal loan options.
-Be sure to exhaust all federal loan eligibility before borrowing a private student loan, including the Federal PLUS Loan.
+Borrowing for a student loan is a serious financial commitment.
+Be sure to exhaust all federal loan eligibility before borrowing a private student loan and consider the Federal PLUS Loan.
 Learn about the Federal PLUS Loan.
+Before taking out any student loan, federal or private, you need to understand loans, their benefits, and your responsibilities.

 If a private student loan is needed, student borrowers will secure better terms and pricing by adding a credit worthy co-signer to their application.
 Always check the interest rate, fees, interest capitalization policy, repayment period, prepayment penalties and other terms and conditions of the loan before you sign a promissory note.